Military For Sale By Owner: Is It Worth It?

 Military FSBO pros and cons

-Most FSBO sellers, military or not, choose this approach to save money on real estate commissions
+Most FSBO sellers, military or not, choose this approach to save money on real estate commissions.
+Traditional listing agents typically charge a 3% commission on the home's sale price.
+On a $400,000 home sale, that commission would cost $12,000.

-With FSBO, the seller doesn't pay a listing agent commission, which saves them about half on realtor fees.
-This savings isn't much of an incentive during a military PCS move, since realtor fees are reimbursed at 95% (and the remaining 5% can be deducted on your tax return).
+However, these commission savings aren't much of an incentive during a military PCS move, since realtor fees are reimbursed at 95% (and the remaining 5% can be deducted on your tax return).

-Real Estate Witch can hook you up with a top-rated local agent who will sell your home for just 1.5% or $3,000.
-The average customer saves $9,600 in commission on their home sale.
+Real Estate Witch can match you with top-rated local agents who will sell your home for just 1.5%.
+The average seller saves $7,000.

 Selling FSBO is hard.
 Real Estate Witch can help.